carbon-language/carbon-lang/llvm/lib/Target/X86/README-SSE.txt

 So icc is smart enough to know that B is in memory so it doesn't load it and store it back to stack.

+This should be fixed by eliminating the llvm.x86.sse2.loadl.pd intrinsic, lowering it to a load+insertelement instead.
+Already match the load+shuffle as movlpd, so this should be easy.
+We already get optimal code for:

+define void @test2(<2 x double>* %r, <2 x double>* %A, double %B) {
+entry:
+	%tmp2 = load <2 x double>* %A, align 16
+	%tmp8 = insertelement <2 x double> %tmp2, double %B, i32 0
+	store <2 x double> %tmp8, <2 x double>* %r, align 16
+	ret void
+}

 //===---------------------------------------------------------------------===//

 __m128d test1( __m128d A, __m128d B) {